Supplements That Help Reduce Blood Pressure

 To supplement or not to supplement?

-Is it necessary to take supplements though, or can we get enough of the essential elements from what we eat and drink?
+Is it necessary to take supplements though, or can we get enough of the essential elements we need to stay healthy from what we eat and drink?

 What is agreed, however, is that there is NO substitute for a healthy well-rounded diet, with a healthy adequately active lifestyle.
 With your health and food, everything is connected.
 Vitamins and minerals and other food substances interact with each other, and this affects how well they are absorbed and stored by the body, and how they work once in the body.
 So even taking one super-supplement in isolation won’t help much if you’re not getting enough of other substances that it works in concert with.